Amsterdam/keycloak_oidc/README.md

     from keycloak_oidc.default_settings import *
     ```

-5. Include the keycloak-oidc URLconf in your project urls.py:
+6. Include the keycloak-oidc URLconf in your project urls.py:

     ```python
     url(r'^oidc/', include('keycloak_oidc.urls')),
     ```

-6. Set the OIDC_RP_CLIENT_ID and OIDC_RP_CLIENT_SECRET.
-Note that
+7. Set the OIDC_RP_CLIENT_ID and OIDC_RP_CLIENT_SECRET in settings.py.
-   these should be kept secret.
+   Note that these should be kept secret.
 Therefore these should preferable
    be set in the OS ENV.
 Obtain these from the keycloak provider.

-7. When using Django-rest-framework, add the mozilla_django_oidc
-   OIDCAuthentication to the default authentication classes:

     ```python
+    OIDC_RP_CLIENT_ID = os.environ['OIDC_RP_CLIENT_ID']
+    OIDC_RP_CLIENT_SECRET = os.environ['OIDC_RP_CLIENT_SECRET']
+    ```

+   Keycloak only talks to urls that are whitelisted.
+Therefore, make
+   sure that the app url for production is added to keycloak.
+To make
+   local development possible, also make sure localhost:8080 (or any other port)
+   is added.

+8. When using Django-rest-framework, add the mozilla_django_oidc
+   OIDCAuthentication to the default authentication classes (and
+   make sure the DRF SessionAuthentication has been added):

+    ```python
     REST_FRAMEWORK = dict(
         ...
         DEFAULT_AUTHENTICATION_CLASSES=(
             'mozilla_django_oidc.contrib.drf.OIDCAuthentication',
+            'rest_framework.authentication.SessionAuthentication'
             ...
         )
     )
     ```

-8. When using Django-rest-framework, override the InAuthGroup permission
+9. When using Django-rest-framework, override the InAuthGroup permission
    class to implement role based access control:

     ```python